AI Discovery

 How We Build Software

 No black boxes.
 No surprises at the end.
-You see working software every two weeks — and you know exactly where your money goes.
+You see working software every two weeks, and you know exactly where your money goes.

-The Entexis Software Development Process
+The Entexis AI Solutions Process

-Six Phases.
+Five Phases.
 One Outcome:

 Complete Project Lifecycle